KumareshBabuNS/spring-cloud-cloudfoundry-multidatasources-demo/README.md

 To test using the Default, local profile:
 `./gradlew test`

-To test using the Cloud profile (current fails, need help with this one):
+To test using the Cloud profile (currently fails, need help with this one):
 `./gradlew test -Dspring.profiles.active`

 TODO: set the VCAP_SERVICES variable with the two services required to run the Cloud profile.